ositaka/soul-healing-decapcms/data/page/home.md

       **Unique Connection with the Spirit World**

-      Through years of devotion, Tiago has cultivated a special relationship with the healers in the spiritual world - the guides who assist him in this work.
+      Through years of practice, Tiago has cultivated a special relationship with the healers in the spiritual world - the guides who assist him in this work.
 This bond enables a sharper, more precise flow of healing power, adapting to your unique needs.
 Whether wounds are of the body, heart, mind, or spirit, the energy flows where it is most needed, guided by a wisdom far greater than Tiago’s own.
     title: C O N N E C T
     image: /images/627c3070-8d2d-43c9-a133-1a65064bcef1.jpeg
   - type: text_image